Secular Shrine Theory: Meiji Constitution

+The Meiji Constitution gave the debate over Secular Shrine Theory practical legal significance by linking religious freedom to the state's authority to define which practices counted as "religion".

-The Meiji Constitution said that subjects will have freedom of religion as long as it does not inferfere with their duties as subjects, this has been interpreted as making the Imperial Cult separate.
+The Meiji Constitution stated that subjects will have freedom of religion as long as it does not interfere with their duties as subjects, which has been interpreted as making the Imperial Cult separate.

 On January 24, 1882, a Home Ministry notice stated that shrines were not religious (Secular Shrine Theory).
 However, Shinto funeral rites under Prefectural shrines were allowed, and the priests of the great shrines were not considered clergy.